 Mountain bike vs road bike groupsets

 Mountain bike groupsets differ from those for road bikes in a variety of ways.
-One of the first thigs you’ll notice is the weight and robustness.
+One of the first things you’ll notice is the weight and robustness.
 Road bike groupsets, especially at the top of the hierarchies, are designed for pure speed, using the lightest weight materials available.
-Mountain bike drivetrains are, conversely, built to withstand impact and put reliability at the top of their list of priorities.
+Mountain bike drivetrains are instead built to withstand impact and put reliability at the top of their priorities.

 Road bikes will also generally have a larger chainrings on the crankset - typically 52 or 50 teeth on the big ring and 39 or 34 on the small.
 Mountain bike double chain rings will more often be in the low 40s for the large and low 30s on the small to aid steep hill climbing and acceleration, while MTB single chain rings are generally in the low 30s.

 The rear cassette is often smaller on a road bike as well, again for maximising speed on flat surfaces.

 A bike’s full groupset will normally consist of the following…

 Gear shifters enable you to move up and down the range of gears to suit the demands of the terrain.
 There are a number of different types but they all do the same job – pulling precise lengths of gear cable to move the derailleurs and change up or down gears.

 The front derailleur shifts between chainrings and will have either two or three gears depending on the number of chainrings.
 The shifter for the rear derailleur operates through the typically 9, 10, or 11 rear sprockets on most road and MTB bikes.
 SRAM, Shimano, and Campagnolo each have different systems with different names.
 For road bikes, Shimano’s system is known as STI, Campagnolo calls theirs Ergopower, while SRAM’s system is called Doubletap.